alucardpetrovich/nodejs-higher-education-camp/homeworks/06_architecture_and_docker/readme.md

    - should contain only one endpoint (POST body -> { userId: 'someId' })
    - this endpoint should update user with this id by setting `approved` as true
    - as response return `204 No Content`
-   - create docker file foe this service and add it ti docker-compose.yml
+   - create docker file for this service and add it to docker-compose.yml

 - At main api when endpoint for user creation is called make request in new service after user created